 Values-based investing is ultimately about making an impact.
 We believe there are key elements in any firm’s investment approach that help to determine how large that impact will be.
 With that in mind, we have designed our process to address the elements we think can be leveraged to generate the greatest impact.

 Further, attempting to solve for so many criteria at once may instead lead to mediocrity across all of them.
 For that reason, we have chosen to focus our efforts solely on environmental investing, and in particular the criteria related to climate change.
-Our discussions with investors, coupled with the collective and existential nature of this issue, leads us to believe that this is the area of greatest concern for the majority of people.

 More than ever, investors are seeking to align their portfolios with their values.
 Our more focused approach to environmental investing is designed to accomplish this for investors who harbor significant concerns about climate change.